-In \ac{CaR} applications, the communication capabilities of the \ac{MR} are leveraged to help the robotic system to better perform some tasks.
+In \ac{CaR} applications, the communication capabilities of the \ac{MR} are leveraged to help the robotic system to better perform tasks.
 Communication is an essential component that enables multi-robot applications~\cite{CATP2} and~\ac{UAV} swarms~\cite{Chung18TRO,UAV25,Varadharajan2020RAL}.
-Communication between the \acp{MR} allow to exchange different types of information, such as: relative localization that allows for the creation of formations or the navigation of surroundings in a coordinated manner; sensing data that could be used in mapping applications; signalisation data to coordinate the behaviour of the team, etc. Often in \ac{CaR} applications, the \acp{MR} must execute certain robotic tasks while considering the communication quality and swarm connectivity to ensure adequate behaviour of the robotic team.
+Communication between the \acp{MR} allows the exchange of different types of information, such as: relative localization, allowing for the creation of formations or the navigation of surroundings in a coordinated manner; sensing data, which could be used in mapping applications; and signalling data, used to coordinate the behaviour of a robotic team.
+Often in \ac{CaR} applications, the \acp{MR} must execute certain robotic tasks while considering the communication quality and swarm connectivity to ensure adequate behaviour of the robotic team.